ValueMelody/melody-auth/docs/user-attributes.md

 - Labels are localized based on the user's selected locale
 - Required attributes are marked and validated during form submission
 - Attributes are collected alongside standard sign-up data
+- Unique attributes are validated for uniqueness during form submission
+- Validation attributes are validated against the regular expression during form submission

 The appropriate label is displayed based on:
 - The user's current locale selection